DataDog/slack-channel-manager/README.md

 # Follow the instructions inside the new .env file and fill it out
 ```

+Finally, create an "authorization" private channel in your Slack workspace.
+This channel will be used as a home for all users that are allowed to interact with the Channel Manager.
+In other words, if a user would like to use the bot, they must be a part of this authorization channel.
+The name of this channel can be any valid channel name, but it must match the value of `AUTH_CHANNEL` as specified in your `.env` file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details